MartinoTommasini/MyDiary/ctf/HackTheBox/Blocky/README.md

 hydra -L /usr/share/wordlists/rockyou.txt -p password 10.10.10.37 -v http-post-form '/wp-login.php:log=^USER^&pwd=^PASS^&redirect_to=http%3A%2F%2F10.10.10.37%2Fwp-admin%2F&wp-submit=Log In&testcookie=1:invalid username'
 ```
 ---
-We see that openssh 7.2p2 is vulnerable to username enumeration.
-We take the script and run it.
-The time analysis in not reliable in my host machine.
-Too many false positives.
----
 We focus the attention on the profptd service.
 Version 1.3.5 has vulnerabilities, it allows unauthenticated users to use SITE CPFR and SITE CPTO.
 Metasploit offers exploit to it as well as Exploit DB.
 First we try to see if it is actually vulnerable:
 ```
 ftp 10.10.10.37